University of Lynchburg Achievements in the Liberal Arts

 The annual Student Scholar Showcase provides students with an opportunity to present projects to the campus community.
 Work may include scholarly papers, creative writing, scientific or historical research, or performance arts projects.
 The Showcase is held during the spring semester and features both oral and poster presentations.

-The lecture series increases the quality of intellectual life at Lynchburg College and elevates the discussion of liberal arts issues by featuring relevant speakers throughout the academic year.
+The lecture series increases the quality of intellectual life at University of Lynchburg and elevates the discussion of liberal arts issues by featuring relevant speakers throughout the academic year.

 - John M. Turner Lecture Series: Lecture series in the humanities and social sciences.
 Past lecturers include: Dr. David Bevington, Phyllis Fay Horton Distinguished Service Professor in the Humanities at the University of Chicago; Richard K. Matthews, National Endowment for the Humanities (NEH) Distinguished Professor of Social Sciences and chair of the Department of Political Science at Lehigh University in Bethlehem, Pa.